nedbert/PureEntities/README.md

 Zombie zombie = (Zombie) PureEntities.create("Zombie", position);
 if(zombie != null){
-    zombie.spawnToAll(); //if you don't use this method, you couldn't see it }
+    zombie.spawnToAll(); //if you don't use this method, you couldn't see this }

 EntityArrow arrow = (EntityArrow) PureEntities.create("Arrow", position, player, true);